 The core functions required to manage post-concussion symptoms include: diagnosis and access to medical services; physical treatment options; cognitive evaluation and treatment; evaluation and treatment of emotional conditions; functional integration; provision of education; and coordination of care.
 These functions will involve a wide range of regulated healthcare professionals who can provide specialized and general care.

 Individual providers offering post-concussion care where concussion clinics do not exist, provide valuable care, but cannot call their practice a concussion clinic.
 In order to meet this standard, a concussion clinic must be interdisciplinary.
-Where providers are not in one setting, care can occur through a network of providers, with a physician affiliated through a formal arrangement, provided that the providers are operating in an interdisciplinary manner.
+Where providers are not in one setting, care can occur through a network of providers, with a physician affiliated through a formal arrangement or in active ongoing collaboration with existing medical providers (e.g., family physician, nurse practitioner) operating in an interdisciplinary manner.